efrenbg1/WebSem/Lab 2/REPORT.md

 | 1777                  |

 ### 2. Explain the differences between the /resource, /data and /page URIs for a given resource.
-The differences between /resource, /data, and /page URIs can vary based on the structure and design of a particular system or dataset.
-However, there are some common conventions that these URIs might follow in certain contexts:

-/resource:

-This URI often refers to the conceptual representation or metadata about a resource.
-It's commonly used to represent the resource itself or its metadata in a RESTful or linked data context.
-For example, /resource/resource_name might lead to a page or information describing the resource, its properties, relationships, and other metadata.
+> /resource: represent the metadata in a RESTful or linked data context.
+This includes the resources, its properties, relationships, and other metadata
-/data:
+>

-The /data URI might be used to directly access the raw or structured data associated with a resource.
-It could provide access to the actual data or a specific data endpoint.
+> /data: offers access the raw or structured data associated with a resource
-For instance, /data/resource_name could lead to a dataset, file, or API endpoint that provides direct access to the data related to the resource.
-/page:
+>

-The /page URI might be used to access a human-readable web page or interface designed for presenting information about the resource in a user-friendly manner.
+> /page: is used to access human-readable web page with information about the resource
-For example, /page/resource_name might lead to a web page that contains information about the resource formatted for easy understanding by humans, rather than structured data meant for machines.

 ### 3. Write down a SPARQL query that lists all winners of the Nobel Prize in Physics sorted from oldest to youngest
 ```sql